jiangts/blog/resources/templates/md/posts/2015-8-6-clojure-algo.md

           prefix (subs check-word 0 (.indexOf check-word "*"))] (trie/has-prefix? lexicon prefix))))
 ```
-This one is probably the hairiest function I have, and it's still quite
+This one is probably the hairiest function I have, and yet it's still quite
 understandable.
 In words, what it's doing is after you've already replaced the
 first `*` with a new character, it figures out if the prefix (a substring from
 the beginning of the word up until the next `*` character or the end of the
 word) is a prefix in the trie.

-In code: first, you grab the index of the first word with a missing
+In code: first, you grab the index of the first word with a missing character (if such a word exists).
-character.
 Then, in the `let` form, you bind `replaced-char` to the vector where
 you've already inserted the char `ch`.
 Now, you want to get the right prefix,
-which is all the characters from the beginning up to the next `*` or the end of
+which is all the characters from the beginning of the word up to the next `*` or the end of
 the word.
 I solved this problem by just appending a `*` to the end of the word,
 so the prefix substring is always correct.
 Finally, just check if the trie has
 that prefix.
 Voila.